When Jesus Haunts Your Halloween

 Freed from Fear

 And when Jesus haunts our Halloween, we fight not only Satan, but fear in our souls.
-We see that our Halloween horrors reveal our lack of faith in who Jesus is, what he has accomplished, and that he has commissioned us.
+We see that our Halloween horrors reveal our lack of faith in who Jesus is, what he has accomplished, and that he has commissioned us so clearly.

 When Jesus haunts our Halloween, we do not flee, but go on the offensive.
 “Resist the devil, and he will flee from you” (James 4:7).
 We don’t retreat, but resist — with level heads and open eyes.
 “Be soberminded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.
 Resist him, firm in your faith” (1 Peter 5:8–9).
 We engage, with care and with courage.

 When Jesus haunts our Halloween, we remember that the forces of evil, which we can be so prone to fear, are actually terrified of Jesus.
 Everyday is a spook for the devil and his demons, and Jesus does the haunting.
 The decisive blow has been dealt, and soon we will land the final punch.

 Jesus has promised his gospel will advance (Matthew 24:14).
 He will build his church, and the gates of hell will not prevail (Matthew 16:18).
 And so when Jesus haunts our Halloween, we join the triumphant anthem:

 “O death, where is your victory?
 O death, where is your sting?”
 The sting of death is sin, and the power of sin is the law.
 But thanks be to God, who gives us the victory through our Lord Jesus Christ.
 (1 Corinthians 15:55–57)